LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 *Pseudo-random number generation creates a sequence of numbers that approximates the properties of perfect random numbers as closely as possible.
 It's based on **mathematical algorithms**.*

 For sure, it is impossible for our current computers to generate perfectly several random values as a human being would be able to do.
-That's why we need powerfull algorithms and measurable physical properties on which to base, to reach the best possible entropy.
+That's why we need powerful algorithms and measurable physical properties on which to base, to reach the best possible entropy.

-It also exists hardware components dedicated to this purpose like this PCIe expansion card :
+It also exists hardware components dedicated to this purpose such as this PCIe expansion card :

 ![bg fit right](./img/hardware-pcie-card.jpg)

-Or like this more recent component, that we call TPM (you certainly heard about it when Windows 11 was released):
+Or this more recent component, that we call TPM (you certainly heard about it when Windows 11 was released):

 ![bg fit right 25%](./img/tpm.png)